 Pypapers: a bare-bones, command line, PDF manager

-Ever felt like softwares like Mendeley or Papers are great, but somehow slow you down?
-Ever felt like none of the many reference manager softwares out there will ever cut it for you, cause you need something R E A L L Y SIMPLE?
+Ever felt like software such as Mendeley or Papers are great, but somehow slow you down?
+Ever felt like none of the many reference manager software options out there will ever cut it for you, because you need something REALLY SIMPLE?
 I did.
 Many times.
-So I've finally crossed the line and tried out building a simple commmand-line PDF manager.
-PyPapers, is called.
+So I've finally crossed the line and tried building a simple command-line PDF manager called PyPapers.

 • Mac only, I'm afraid.
-I'm sitting on the shoulders of a giant.
-That is, mdfind.
+I'm standing on the shoulders of a giant, that is, mdfind.

-• Highlighting on Preview works pretty damn fine and it's the ultimate compatibility solution (any other software kinds of locks you in eventually, imho)
+• Highlighting on Preview works pretty well and it's the ultimate compatibility solution (any other software kind of locks you in eventually, in my humble opinion).

 • Open source.
-If you can code Python you can customise it to your needs.
-If you can't, open an issue in github and I may end up doing it.
+If you can code Python, you can customize it to your needs.
+If you can't, open an issue on GitHub and I may end up doing it.

-• It recognises sub-folders, so that can be leveraged to become a simple, filesystem level, categorization structure for your PDFs (eg I have different folders for articles, books, news etc..)
+• Recognizes sub-folders, so that can be leveraged to become a simple, filesystem-level categorization structure for your PDFs (e.g., I have different folders for articles, books, news, etc.).

 Pretty good.
-Was concerned I was gonna miss things like collections or tags.
+I was concerned I was going to miss things like collections or tags.
 But I found a workaround: first, identify the papers I am interested in.
-Then, create a folder in the same directory and symlink them in there (= create an alias).
+Then, create a folder in the same directory and symlink them in there (i.e., create an alias).

 It's not quite like uncarved wood... but it definitely feels simple enough!